 Small business optimism and sentiment has risen to 68.7 percent.

-“The ability to be on the forefront of the current and emerging technology helps you solve business problems,” Avendano told the MetLife report.
-“If you know how to use technology, it creates a positive cycle and a company culture of innovation and problem solving.”
+“The ability to be at the forefront of the current and emerging technology helps you solve business problems,” Avendano told the MetLife report.
+“If you know how to use technology, it creates a positive cycle and a company culture of innovation and problem-solving.”